danielmesquitta/prisma-go-tools/README.md

 # Prisma Go Tools

-Parser to convert schema.prisma files into Golang structs
+Tooling to convert schema.prisma files into Golang code

 I appreciate Prisma’s migration management, but I prefer writing raw SQL queries over using ORMs.
 To combine the best of both worlds, I created this parser.
 It allows me to use Prisma's migration management without relying on its ORM.